These are the best Black Friday Apple deals to shop now

 Pay £20 upfront and you can get Apple’s iPhone 12 with 64GB of storage for the reduced price of £38.54 per month in O2’s Black Friday sale.
 That’s a saving of up to £252 over the course of a 36-month contract.
 You’ll get 150GB of data each month, which is plenty enough to last you hours and hours of Netflix streaming on Apple’s first 5G phone.
 The iPhone 12 is a great all-rounder.
 “If having the latest model isn’t high on your list of priorities, consider the iPhone 12, which is designed to have the broadest appeal,” our writer said in our round-up of the best iPhones.
 “It is a comprehensive package, complete with upgraded specs packed into a familiar form factor.”

 The iPhone 12 is Apple’s first 5G phone and delivers super-fast speeds, with our reviewer calling it a great all-rounder phone.
-If you’re not interested in a new contract deal, then take a look at this deal from AO, which features a modest £16 saving.
+If you’re not interested in a new contract deal, then take a look at this deal from Very, which features an impress £30 saving.
 “If having the latest model isn’t high on your list of priorities, consider the iPhone 12, which is designed to have the broadest appeal,” our writer said in our round-up of the best iPhones.

 Apple iPhone 12 mini, 128GB: Was £47 per month, now £22.50 per month, Three.co.uk